Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 #### Notes

-* We are using a external file for some of our JavaScript this time (i.e. our module)
+* We are using an external file for some of our JavaScript this time (i.e. our module)
 * One possible solition is [digital-clock-2.html](digital-clock-2.html) and [digital-clock-2.js](digital-clock-2.js) holding our module code.